SnailApi/xen-claimer/README.md

 -fw         Private key for wallet that will be used to fund newly created wallets
 ```

-If you will set RPC for binance chain then the claimer will work with binance chain
+If you will set BSC RPC then the claimer will work with binance chain and same goes for ETH and MATIC

 ## Example